Get in Touch

 IoT: is it worth taking the risks?

-Buying a coffee maker or a trendy refrigerator because they are smart devices that connect to the internet (IoT) and “make life easier” is a reality in many homes around the world, and the average consumer does not question how safe or unsafe it can be to have that device connected to the internet (and hopefully with the default credentials).
+Buying a coffee maker or a trendy refrigerator because they are smart devices that connect to the internet (IoT) and “make life easier” is a reality in many homes around the world.
+But the average consumer does not question how safe or unsafe it can be to have that device connected to the internet (and hopefully with the default credentials).

-They may even have a security camera to make their home more protected from crime, when the truth is that each of these devices, if not managed correctly, can be a wide open door to crime and could eventually represent a series of risks.
+They may even have a security camera to make their home more protected from crime.
+When the truth is that these devices, if not managed correctly, can be a wide open door to crime.
+And could eventually represent a series of risks.

 According to Gartner estimates made in 2017, by 2020 there would be approximately 20.4 billion connected things around the world.
-And according to Aruba Networks, (The Internet of Things: Today & Tomorrow, 2017), 84% of companies that have adopted IoT have experienced a security breach, as can be seen in the image below:
+And according to Aruba Networks, 84% of companies that have adopted IoT have experienced a security breach.
+As can be seen in the image below.

 However, there is still a lot of work to be done, because the more connected devices, the less clear information and the more IoT penetration without adequate controls, the more insecurity it represents for the population.